bjoernager/benoit/README.md

 Benoit was a cool dude, but most people remember him only under the name *Mandelbrot*, if at all.

-I think Benoit is a cool name, and Mr. Mandelbrot was a cool dude, so why not make a cool programme?
+I think Benoit is a cool name, and Mr. Mandelbrot was a cool dude, so why not make a cool programme named after two cool things?